JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7930 days**.

-And here is a just a random fact -  **Using recycled aluminum cans and making news cans out of them saves 75% energy compared to making it from new material.**.
+And here is a just a random fact -  **In 1936, the first practical helicopter was invented.
+It was the German Focke-Wulf Fw 61.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)